 Wadsworth's two ledgers are shown below.
 Note the reference numbers in the top corner which match the reference numbers on his card (above).

-AN EXPLANATION OF HOW TO USE THESE LEDGER NUMBERS TO UNDERTAKE A SEARCH WILL FOLLOW SOON.
+AN EXPLANATION OF HOW TO USE THESE LEDGER NUMBERS TO 'BROWSE' THE RECORDS CAN BE SEEN VIA THE FOLLOWING LINK

 Another example of difficult-to-read handwriting is shown below, being the card relating to the pension claim for Rifleman Frederick Kottman.
 Unless you arrive at this card via an alphabetical listing, the 'K' of the surname is far from obvious.
 This card also is a useful example to show as an example of one of the many cards that give ledger numbers which include the letters PP (the reference 11/PP/27035 being the reference in full).
 These 'PP' references will be relatively numerous and will need interpreting.
-Again this will soon be explained in the article mentioned above.
+This is also explained in the article mentioned above.

 Of course, not all cards are fully complete.
 Take for example that of Thomas Prescott